Vitamin A: benefits, dosage, contraindications

 Retinoids: strong interaction

-Retinoids are derivatives of vitamin A, so their concomitant intake can have additive toxic effects.
+Retinoids are derivatives of vitamin A, so concurrent use may have additive toxic effects.

 Tetracyclines: moderate interaction